 Knowing the computer’s monitor specification is very important.
-It could dictate what operating system you can use, the graphics card you need, and what activities you can do with it.
+It could dictate what operating system you can use, the graphics card you need, and what activities you can do with it, especially video games.

-For example, a gaming computer may require a full HD resolution with 120hz of refresh rate.
+For example, a gaming computer may best be paired with a full HD monitor featuring a 120hz refresh rate.
 Other activities such as graphic design and video editing probably need a monitor with a wider color gamut and deeper contrast ratio.

 Luckily, you don’t have to read the user manual book.
 There are three options you could try to find out your monitor specs — all without installing additional software for Windows 10.